becauseinterwebs/json-api-server/README.md

-# Base Microservice Server v1.0
+# Base JSONApi Microservice Server v1.0

 This project contains a base setup to build a resource-based microservice using Express and the Sequelize ORM.
 After defining a few basic settings (database connectivity, table models) you will be able to start the service and have JSON-Api endpoints available.